aslepyan/CompressiveTactileSubsampling/README.md

 †These authors contributed equally to this study.
 </div>

-> High-speed tactile arrays are crucial for real-time robotic control and reflex in unstructured environments.
-However, increased pixel counts lead to scanning latency, with large tactile arrays rarely exceeding 100 Hz readout rates.
-To address this, we develop an adaptive compressive tactile subsampling method that leverages patterns in tactile data to measure a few optimized projections of the tactile sensing matrix and classify or reconstruct the tactile interaction using an efficient sparse recovery algorithm and a learned overcomplete tactile dictionary.
-Testing on a 32x32 tactile sensor array, we evaluated reconstruction error and classification accuracy with 30 daily objects during high-speed interactions.
-Compressive tactile subsampling increased frame rates by 18X compared to the traditional raster scan method, maintaining accuracy with minimal error.
-These improvements enable tactile systems to detect objects within 20ms of contact with 88% accuracy and track high-velocity projectiles that raster scan completely misses.
-Our software-only method enhances standard arrays without hardware changes, allowing us to rapidly apply our technique to new tactile arrays that can be low-cost and robust – as we demonstrate for foam-bullet detection and plantar pressure profiling.
-The scalability of the approach holds promise for covering large areas of robots and surfaces with tactile skin.
-Compressive tactile subsampling can be immediately implemented in nearly any tactile sensor array to boost spatiotemporal resolution and enable new abilities.
+> High-speed tactile arrays are essential for real-time robotic control in unstructured environments, but high pixel counts limit readout rates of most large tactile arrays to below 100Hz.
+We introduce ACTS—adaptive compressive tactile subsampling—a method that efficiently samples tactile matrices and reconstructs interactions using sparse recovery and a learned tactile dictionary.
+Tested on a 1024-pixel sensor array (32x32), ACTS increased frame rates by 18X compared to raster scanning, with minimal error.
+For the first time in large-area tactile skin, we demonstrate rapid object classification within 20ms of contact, high-speed projectile detection, ricochet angle estimation, and deformation tracking through enhanced spatiotemporal resolution.
+This scalable method can be implemented in firmware, transforming existing low-cost arrays and enabling robots to achieve high-resolution, full-body touch without hardware modifications.

 ![](assets/insole.gif)
 ![](assets/angle.gif)